-The hinges on your door are made to keep it hanging on the door frame and open and close with as little effort possible.
-This works great until something happens that shifts the doors slightly off kilter, then they just follow the force of gravity.
+The hinges on your doors are made to keep them hanging on their door frames so that they can open and close with as little effort possible.
+This works great until something happens that shifts the doors slightly off-kilter—then they just follow the force of gravity.
 The easiest solution to keep doors in place is to add more friction in the hinges.
 Here is how you do it.

 1. Remove the Hinge Pin

 Using a skinny punch or screwdriver, place the tip on the bottom of the hinge pin.
 Tap as hard as needed to free the pin.
 Remove the pin.

 2. Put a Slight Bend in the Hinge Pin

 The key to adding more friction in your door hinges is to make the hinge rotation around the pin a little more difficult.
 Place the one end of the hinge pin on a small block of wood and the other on a hard (preferably the garage floor or driveway) surface.
 Strike the middle of the pin lightly with a hammer.
 Repeat as often as necessary to produce a slight bend in the hinge pin.
 It should be slight enough that it is barely noticeable